GeoMemo

 Trade chokepoints

-Suez Canal (Red Sea - Mediterranean gateway)
+Suez Canal (Red Sea to Mediterranean)

 Exposure